makerdao/lockstake/README.md

 * `rewardsDuration` - The amount of seconds each distribution should take.

 ## General Notes
-* In many of the modules, such as the splitter and the flappers, NST can replace DAI.
-This will usually require a deployment of the contract with NstJoin as a replacement of the DaiJoin address.
+* In many of the modules, such as the splitter and the flappers, USDS can replace DAI.
+This will usually require a deployment of the contract with UsdsJoin as a replacement of the DaiJoin address.
 * The LSE assumes that the ESM threshold is set large enough prior to its deployment, so Emergency Shutdown can never be called.
 * Freeing very small amounts could bypass the exit fees (due to the rounding down) but since the LSE is meant to only be deployed on Ethereum, this is assumed to not be economically viable.
 * As opposed to other collateral types, if a user notices an upcoming governance action that can hurt their position (or that they just don't like), they can not exit their position without losing the exit fee.
-* It is assumed that MKR to/from NGT conversions are not blocked.
+* It is assumed that MKR to/from SKY conversions are not blocked.